amaner/summx/README.md

 -   **Agentic Pipeline**: A `QueryPlanner` converts your request into a structured `SearchPlan`, which a `PlanExecutor` then executes.
 -   **Pluggable Backends**:
     -   **LLM Providers**: Supports multiple LLM backends (OpenAI, Groq) for planning and summarization.
     -   **Paper Sources**: A `PaperSourceClient` interface allows for multiple paper backends.
 The primary backend is a direct client for the arXiv API.
-An experimental MCP-based client is also included.
+An MCP-based client is planned for future development but is not currently implemented.
 -   **CLI & Web UI**: Interact with SummX through a command-line interface or a Streamlit-based web UI.
 -   **Local-First**: Designed for local execution and caching of results.